eellpp/pubScratchpad/general/btt.md

 ###### After 65, what is rule for 3A and 4A license
 - for 3A , every 3 years medical fitness certificate from singapore registered medical practioner  (no limit )
-- for 4A every year  till age 74
+- for 4A every year medical test + driving profeiciency test  till age 74

 ##### What is split traffic sign
 Two down 45 degree arrows.
 Vehicles can pass on either side